-This feasibility check will be carried out by the FLAME consortium partners responsible for the FLAME infrastructures (BIO and i2CAT) with the support of all or some of other partners as needed.
+This feasibility check will be carried out by the FLAME consortium partners responsible for the FLAME infrastructures (UNIVBRIS and IMI/i2CAT) with the support of the mentors of the Replicator's 3rd party projects of OC2 and the Project Coordinator.

-As described above, an additional concise section is added to the proposal (Section E of the Proposal Template) and is provided in collaboration with the FLAME project consortium members.
 The FLAME Consortium STRONGLY suggests proposers to get in touch with the partners responsible to get more information about the feasibility check.
-In particular for the proposals of experiments that target the:
+In particular for the proposals of 3rd party projects that target / regard the:

-- the Bristol infrastructure the first contact for the feasibility check is: bristol@ict-flame.eu - the Barcelona Infrastructure the first contact for the feasibility check is: barcelona@ict-flame.eu
+- Bristol infrastructure, the first contact for the feasibility check is: bristol@ict-flame.eu - Barcelona infrastructure, the first contact for the feasibility check is: barcelona@ict-flame.eu - London infrastructure, the first contact for the feasibility check is: london@ict-flame.eu - Buseto Palizzolo infrastructure, the first contact for the feasibility check is: palizzolo@ict-flame.eu

-6.2.
-Mentoring
+10.2 Mentoring

-This section also identifies the Mentor of the Experiments, who is the lead contact person within the project who will be responsible for the follow up of this Experiments.
-Once the winner projects have been identified and a commencement date has been agreed the mentoring process over the first open call for Industry and SME experimentation projects will start.
+This section also identifies the Mentor of the 3rd party projects, who is the lead contact person within the project who will be responsible for the follow up.
+Once the winner projects have been identified and a commencement date has been agreed the mentoring process will start.

-The key responsibilities of the mentors to the third-party experimenters will be to;
+The key responsibilities of the mentors to the third-party projects will be to:

-- Understand the requirements of each experiments. - Providing insight into the technical capabilities - Making recommendations to the FLAME consortium for updates, and recording lessons learned. - Coach the experimenter during the execution of the experiment.

-- Follow up with the results/outputs of the experiments.
+- Understand the requirements. - Monitor the implementation of the projects based on the proposed time-plan - Providing insight into the technical capabilities - Making recommendations to the FLAME consortium for updates, and recording lessons learned. - Coach the 3rd party project partners during implementation. - Follow up with the results/outputs.